samuelbchase/WhisperIO/README.md

 ![Image](/images/3.png)

 7. Update login.html and index.html:
-   a) Set google-signin-client_id's content value to be your new Google client ID
+   * Set google-signin-client_id's content value to be your new Google client ID
-   b) set URL_SERVER to be equal to https://YOUR_IP.xip.io:3000
+   * set URL_SERVER to be equal to https://YOUR_IP.xip.io:3000

 8. Update aud.txt to contain your Google client ID